Must-See Cultural Sites in NYC

 Photo by Aditya Vyas on Unsplash

 Before the Great Depression, New York was a global leader in finance and banking.
-More immigrants settled in New York, and the city became an industrial hub.
+As more immigrants settled in the city, it became an industrial hub.

 New York City Cultural Districts